ericsilberstein1/learn-nanochat/readme.md

 This is similar to challenge 1 but it should be byte-level and scalable so I can then train on large amounts of text.

 See note at top of `tokenize.ipynb` for how to build the rust part.
 (Don't use `cargo build`.)

+### Challenge 8
+Download some of the actual text used to train the tokenizer and model, look at it, and then train the tokenizer from challenge 7 on it.